davekinkead/democratic-equality/simulation.coffee.md

       constructor: (@preference) ->

 We create the simulation by instantiating agents and randomly assigning them a preference from a given set of parameters.
+Sometimes, we will want to see what happens when preferences are evenly distributed.
+Othertimes, we want to know what happens when they are highly skewed.

     populate = (parameters) ->
       for n in [1..parameters.agents]
         index = Math.floor Math.random() * parameters.preferences.length
+        preference = parameters.preferences[index]
-        new Agent parameters.preferences[index]
+        new Agent preference

 Next, we model some democratic processes that have procedural equality: